Free Linux Distributions

 - OpenSUSE

-OpenSUSE, formerly SUSE, is a well known Linux distribution from Novell, with a good support for a variety of hardware.
+OpenSUSE, formerly SUSE, is a well known Linux distribution with a good support for a variety of hardware.
 You can download either the DVD or CD versions of Linux, GNOME or KDE versions, 32-bit, 64-bit or Power-PC versions, etc. Like all Linux distributions, it comes with a huge assortment of software, including office suites, multimedia players, image editors, C/C++ compiler, programming tools, text editors, etc. It's too long to list.

 - Fedora